 Hello [STUDENT NAME],

 I just wanted to send out a quick reminder about our meeting next week.
 We will be discussing what you are learning in the workplace and how this connects to your academics.
 Below is the list of questions that I will be asking you during our conversation.
 For this meeting think about anything new you have learned or noticed since we met last time.
-Like last time, please submit your reflections through your Alaska PEAK Blackboard site prior to our meeting.

 What skills are you gaining in your job that you can apply to your future career and personal life?